ESL Incorporated: Public offering and merger with TRW

-The company underwent a successful public offering of its common stock underwritten by Hambrecht & Quist in the mid 1970s with shares thereafter trading on the NASDAQ exchange.
+The company underwent a successful public offering of its common stock underwritten by Hambrecht & Quist in the mid-1970s with shares thereafter trading on the NASDAQ exchange.
 In 1978 a merger was consummated with TRW Inc. to merge ESL with TRW, the latter being a large defense contractor in the USA.
 In 2001, TRW sold the real estate of the ESL campus in Sunnyvale, CA. Approximately half of the operation moved to San Jose, California, and the other half set up offices at the former McClellan Air Force Base in Sacramento, California.

 Acquisition of TRW by Northrop Grumman Corporation

-In December of 2002, TRW and its subsidiary, ESL were acquired by Northrop Grumman Corporation.
+In December 2002, TRW and its subsidiary, ESL were acquired by Northrop Grumman Corporation.
 Northrop Grumman has one of the largest intelligence analysis capabilities in the U.S. and is a leader in developing computer architectures and multi-source data integration tools.
 Core competencies of the combined ESL, TRW, and Northrop Grumman units include systems integration, high-performance signal processing algorithms, high-speed architectures, remotely controlled modular payloads and antenna systems.
 ESL survives essentially intact in their San Jose facility and the former McClellan Air Force Base facility in Sacramento.